bbauska/W3Cx-5of5/README.md

 9.

-10. driver.name = \'Albert\';
+10. driver.name = &apos;Albert&apos;;

-11. car.driver.name; // \'Albert\'
+11. car.driver.name; // &apos;Albert&apos;

-JavaScript is a \"pass by value\" language, unlike some other languages, which are \"pass by reference\" languages.
+JavaScript is a &quot;pass by value&quot; language, unlike some other languages, which are &quot;pass by reference&quot; languages.
 This means that when you pass a variable to a function as argument, the value of the variable is copied into the argument.